jerayan/flexrouter/README.md

-# What is new in FlexRouter 3
+# What is new in FlexRouter 3.3

-*Timing & Transpose feature*
+*Timing (first note in legato & whole pasage) & Transpose feature*

 ## What is it?